Schuture/Transferability-of-Pre-trained-DNNs/README.md

                    --batch_size 18 --lr 0.01 --weight_decay 1e-4
 ```

 (3) Calculate the layer-wise and overall transferability of the DNN.
+You can also find the three checkpoints in the folder "ckpt" for fast reproducing.

 ```
 python cal_transferability.py -r random_init_model.pth\